mulcmu/esphome-levoit-core300s/README.md

 # esphome-levoit-core300s
 Work in progress for upgrading a Levoit Core 300s air purifier to use esphome local control.
 The stock PCB has an ESP32-SOLO-1C with headers broken out to program.
 All of the user interface and control seems to be implemented on the U2 MCU.
 There is another power PCB that supplies 5V from mains input and connections for the 2.5PM sensor and Motor PWM control.

-U2 Pins 13/14 appear to be serial RX/TX connection to the ESP32 GPIO16/17.
+U2 Pins 13/14 are serial RX/TX connection to the ESP32 GPIO16/17.
 Level shifting mosfets on bottom of PCB.
 TP10 and TP33 by the ESP32 are respective test points.

 Added a wire harness out the top with connections to the J1 header for the ESP32 and to TP10 and TP33.
-It looks like 115200 baud serial.  esptool connected to the ESP okay.
+Push button added for boot mode.  esptool connected to the Core300s ESP okay.
+Using an ESP32 devboard to capture both sides of the core300s traffic on TP10 and TP33 with a little Arduino [project](https://github.com/mulcmu/ESP32_dual_serial_log).
 115200 8n1 seemed to capture traffic okay.

+Uploaded packet captures.
+Working to decode.
+Looks like a periodic status packet from MCU to ESP.
+ESP has different command packets for different actions.
+MCU to ESP has a timer feedback packet.
+Long running packet capture to try to get filter percent change.

 #### Packet structure: